Fire is applied to the body

 - An eternity with Neelix?
 Perhaps the most terrifying Hell ever conceived.

 - Star Trek: The Original Series: In "The Cage" (with footage re-used in "The Menagerie"), the Talosians briefly inflict the illusion of Fire and Brimstone Hell on Captain Pike.
 Furthermore, if Pike does not behave, the Talosians threaten to go deeper still into his mind for experiences even worse!

-- Interestingly subverted in an episode of The Twilight Zone where a criminal dies and thinks he's gone to heaven because everything goes his way.
+- Interestingly subverted in The Twilight Zone (1959) episode "A Nice Place to Visit" where a criminal named Rocky Valentine dies and thinks he's gone to heaven because everything goes his way.
 But he eventually becomes sick of what he thinks is Heaven and wants "to go to that other place".
 This is when he is told that he is in "that other place".
-Final words of the episode: ...an angry little man, who now has everything he could ever ask for, and has to live with it forever.
+Final words of the episode: "...an angry little man, who now has everything he could ever ask for, and has to live with it forever."